maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     // 16px  @ 1:1.618 - base font size
     // 30px  @ 1:1.618 - logo font size

 Now that we have a scale, let's apply it.

-For the more adventurous take a look at:
+NOTE: For the more adventurous take a look at:

 [Sassy Modular Scale][]